-5. What competencies, skills, community contacts, and knowledge do you need to improve or develop more fully to deal with this type of problem in the future?
-Explain and indicate how you intend to
+5. What competencies, skills, community contacts, and knowledge do you need to improve or do more fully to deal with this type of problem in the future?
+Explain and indicate how you intensive and surface these

 improve or develop these.

-Delice Training Officer comments.

 Police Training Officer comments:

 Follow-Up Comments for Question 5: Date: